 Wellness Sexual Health What to Do If a Condom Breaks Accidents do happen—here's what to do to prevent STIs (including HIV) and pregnancy.
 By Nick Burns Nick Burns Nick Burns is a writer, author, journalist and multimedia producer with over 10 years of editorial experience.
 He covers topics on health, grooming, fashion and style.
 His work appears in The New York Times, The Wall Street Journal, The Washington Post, GQ, Esquire, Details, New York Magazine, ELLE Accessories, Health, among other publications.
-Nick is also the co-author of The Bearded Gentleman: The Style Guide to Shaving Face. health's editorial guidelines Updated on September 25, 2022 Medically reviewed by Monique Rainford, MD Medically reviewed by Monique Rainford, MD Monique Rainford, MD, is a board-certified OBGYN and Assistant Clinical Professor at Yale Medicine. learn more Share Tweet Pin Email A condom that is worn incorrectly or used past its expiration date during sex can break or slip off, putting you at risk of pregnancy or sexually transmitted infections (STIs).
+Nick is also the co-author of The Bearded Gentleman: The Style Guide to Shaving Face. health's editorial guidelines Updated on September 25, 2022 Medically reviewed by Monique Rainford, MD Medically reviewed by Monique Rainford, MD Monique Rainford, MD, is a board-certified OBGYN and Assistant Clinical Professor at Yale Medicine. learn more Share this page on Facebook Share this page on Twitter Share this page on Pinterest Email this page A condom that is worn incorrectly or used past its expiration date during sex can break or slip off, putting you at risk of pregnancy or sexually transmitted infections (STIs).
 Here's your plan of action should accidental breakage or slippage happen.
 If You Feel a Condom Break There are three major things you should do the moment you feel a condom break during sex: Immediately stop sexual activityWithdrawRemove the broken condom to replace it with a new one Also, depending on your situation, other actions may be necessary to take after an experience with a broken condom.
 Prevention of HIV and Other STIs If you know you have been exposed to HIV—or suspect it's even remotely possible you were exposed—see your healthcare provider and ask for post-exposure prophylaxis (PEP), a preventive treatment for HIV that may keep you from being infected.
 The treatment is a month-long course of HIV antiretroviral medications.
 The treatment is most effective if you start the medications right away but should be taken within 72 hours of possible exposure.
 Additionally, side effects can include extreme nausea and fatigue, but in most cases, the side effects from the medications can be treated and are not life-threatening.
 If you don't have a provider, you can find PEP by calling a health clinic, an AIDS service organization, or your local health department or by visiting an emergency room.
 As for STIs, see your healthcare provider for a full panel of tests or arrange to be tested at a health clinic.
 You may not be able to prevent infection, but the tests will likely reveal if you have been infected—and the sooner you start treatment to cure the disease or ease symptoms, the better.
 Prevention of Pregnancy You can also take emergency contraception, known as the morning-after pill.
 The most common morning-after pills are tablets containing high doses of levonorgestrel, a synthetic progestin hormone that is also in birth control pills.
 Brand names include Next Choice One Dose, My Way, and Plan B One-Step.
 Several brands of emergency contraception are available over the counter and can reduce the risk of pregnancy by 75-89% if taken within 72 hours of sex.
 It's most effective when taken right away; taking it within 24 hours is encouraged.
 Many women's health organizations recommend purchasing it before you need it, so you have it on hand if you ever do.
 You can buy it at a pharmacy in person or online; you can also get it at a women's health center.
 Another oral emergency contraception pill is ulipristal acetate (known by its brand name, Ella, in the United States).
 It is the most effective type of oral emergency contraception, and you should take it within five days after having unprotected (or condomless) sex.
 Of note, according to the OWH, it is only available by prescription.
 Oral emergency contraception is safe to take, but side effects may include nausea, vomiting, abdominal pain, fatigue, headache, and menstrual changes.
 If you experience severe abdominal pain, seek medication attention.
 If your period is more than a week late after taking Plan B or another morning-after pill, you might be pregnant and should get tested.
 Finally, you might also decide to get an intrauterine device (IUD), which can serve as emergency contraception after having condomless sex.
 The IUD would need to be placed inside the uterus within five days after the condom break or slip in order to be most effective.
 You'll want to talk with your healthcare provider to see if this option might be right for you.
 Avoid Condom Breakage Once the immediate crisis is over, put some thought into why the condom broke.
 "These accidents don't happen easily," Perry N. Halkitis, PhD, a psychologist specializing in HIV at New York University, told Health.
 "Are you using condoms correctly?
 Are you using the right kind of lube?
 Are the condoms old or expired?
 It's important to identify the problem so you can avoid an accident in the future."
 It is recommended to only use latex or polyurethane condoms—not natural condoms.
 Keep them away from extreme heat, don't use oil-based lubricants, and never reuse condoms.
 These things would help keep condoms from tearing and lessen the chance of condom breakage.
 Overall, it's best to be prepared as possible before, during, and after using condoms to lower your worries about a potential incident with a broken condom.
 Was this page helpful?
 Thanks for your feedback!
 Tell us why!
-Other Submit Sources Health.com uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
+Other Submit 4 Sources Health.com uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.
 Centers for Disease Control and Prevention (CDC).
 It's your future, you can protect it.
 National Institutes of Health.
 HIV prevention.
 Post-exposure prophylaxis (PEP).
 Office on Women’s Health (OWH).
 Emergency contraception.
 Cemters fpr Disease Control and Prevention (CDC).
 Contraception.